caradryanl/CopyMark/diffusers/README.md

     scripts/exp_sdxl_test.sh
 ```

+The result files will be also placed in `outputs` directory in a format similar to **Part 2**.

 ## Step 3: Score Distributions

 After getting the thresholds by running baselins on evaluation datasets, score distributions can be visualized.
 To reproduce the result in the paper, run the following command:
 ```
     python utils/score_distribution.py
 ```
+The visualization results will be show directly.

 ## Step 4: Case Studies